Policy Number: V-2

 Sexual assault is defined as any forcible sexual activity that occurs without the consent of the victim.
 It includes, but is not limited to, unwanted kissing and fondling, forcible vaginal, oral, or anal intercourse, and forcible penetration with an object or finger.
 Consent is an agreement reached without force, coercion, or intimidation between persons.
 Forcible sexual activity occurs when consent is not reached or when the victim is mentally incapacitated or physically helpless.

 Stalking is defined as repeatedly contacting another person when the contact is unwanted.
-Additionally, the conduct may cause the other person reasonable apprehension of imminent physical harm or cause substantial impairment of the other person’s ability to perform the activities of daily life.
+Additionally, the conduct causes the other person reasonable apprehension of imminent physical or mental harm.
 Contact includes, but is not limited to, communicating with (either in person, by phone, or computer) or remaining in the physical presence of the other person.

 Student is defined as any individual who has enrolled in any credit or non-credit offerings of the college and who has not yet graduated or ceased regular attendance in the course(s) in which enrollment has occurred.
 If a student’s enrollment lapses for more than one semester, the student will no longer be subject to disciplinary action under this policy.